-4.2.
+4.1.
 Green Bonds

+Green bonds are instruments, which will be used for financing new and/or existing green projects.
 These bonds will be intended to stimulate and support environment improvement and protection projects, designed specifically to support eco projects.
 Unlike the existing bonds, green bonds will be used solely for investment projects or green development, with the proceeds used for covering the capital expenditures.
 Introduction of such instrument will provide for the development of the financial market in the medium term.

-4.3.
+4.2.
 Project Bonds

+Project bonds are debt securities intended for capital investments, by which investors will invest their financial resources in capital and infrastructure projects.
+Ministry of Finance's purpose, as regards the introduction of this instrument, is much greater involvement of domestic and foreign investors in boosting the economic growth and development.
 These bonds will be alternative way of financing infrastructure-related projects.
 Project bonds will offer an opportunity for institutional investors to participate in infrastructure projects through listed, tradable securities that can offer superior risk-adjusted returns.

-4.4 Development Bonds for the Citizens
+4.3 Development Bonds for Citizens

+Development bonds for citizens have the same features as the typical bonds, however, they are exclusively intended for the citizens.
+By investing in development bonds for citizens, citizens acquire a long-term investment instrument with a fixed interest rate.
 Development bond for the citizens will be issued for the purpose of mobilizing capital, in the form of citizens' cash savings.
-They will provide for attaining triple effects, i.e. lower amount of the cash as one of the measures aimed at reducing informal economy, thereby citizens generating yields from their savings, with these funds being geared towards economic development.
+They will provide for attaining triple effects, i.e. lower amount of the cash as one of the measures aimed at reducing informal economy, thereby citizens generating yields from their savings, with these funds being geared towards economic development of the country.